 Example - how to find online full text items

-1) Click on SISSA Discovery Service then insert the author or title (or a part of it) of the item in the search box.
+1) Click on SISSA Discovery Service and then you can search by: title, author or keyword.
+In the second web page you can do advanced search syntax for precise searching.
 It is possible to combine the keywords using boolean operators for a more refined search;

 2) then select the option "Available Full Text" to limit your search to online full text items;